Stevie Nicks: 1997–2001: The Dance, Enchanted, and Trouble in Shangri-La

-Nicks had begun writing actively for Trouble in Shangri-La in 1994 and 1995 as she came out of her Klonopin dependency.
+Nicks had begun writing actively for Trouble in Shangri-La in 1994 and 1995, as she came out of her Klonopin dependency.
 According to her, friend and former musical partner Tom Petty was responsible for convincing her to write music again when he rebuffed her request that he write a song with her.
 She resumed recording songs for the Trouble in Shangri-La album with Sheryl Crow, who produced and performed on several tracks.
 When a scheduling conflict forced Crow to drop out of the project, Nicks first approached R&B producer Dallas Austin, but these sessions have never surfaced.
 Nicks finally called on John Shanks to produce the remainder of the album, with additional contributions from David Kahne, Rick Nowels, Pierre Marchand, and Jeff Trott.
 Artists Natalie Maines, Sarah McLachlan, and Macy Gray contributed to some of the tracks.

-Released May 1, 2001, Trouble in Shangri-La restored Nicks' solo career to critical and commercial success.
+Released May 1, 2001, Trouble in Shangri-La restored Nicks's solo career to critical and commercial success.
 "Planets of the Universe" was nominated for a Grammy Award for Best Female Rock Vocal Performance, and Nicks was named VH1's "Artist of the Month" for May 2001.
 Nicks was named one of People magazine's 50 Most Beautiful People, was featured in a well-received Behind the Music episode, and performed an episode of the VH1 Storytellers Concert Program.
 Nicks made several television appearances in support of the album and performed at the 2001 Radio Music Awards.

 Nicks supported the album with a successful tour, although some shows were canceled or postponed because of her bout with acute bronchitis.
 Shows were also canceled because of the September 11 attacks in the U.S.